Frequently Asked Questions

 To find out more about or curriculum visit:

 Does the school group pupils by ability?

 The school takes a blended approach to ability grouping.
 Our setting arrangements are informed by research into what works best for pupils in each subject and learning phase.
 This means we set by ability in mathematics from year 7 to 11, while English is taught in mixed ability groups in year 7-8, then ability groups from year 9.
 In science, pupils are taught in mixed ability groups in year 7, and then in ability groups from year 8-11.
 Groupings are reviewed after each assessment to ensure that pupils are in the group that best suits their learning.

 What are the uniform requirements and where can I purchase it from?

-Pupils are expected to wear grey trousers or grey/blue checked skirt, a white shirt, a Compass blazer and a Compass tie.
+Pupils wear grey trousers or grey/blue checked skirt, a white shirt, a Compass blazer and a Compass tie.
 The blue checked skirt, PE top and school blazer are all available to purchase from Price and Buckland.
 You can find out all about our uniform here.

 What are the school’s expectations of behaviour?